lunarc/lunarc_docs/docs/using_hpc_desktop.md

 There are two ways to avoid the desktop window occupying the entire screen.

 1. Before connecting to our system (step 4 of the above list), click on *Options* or *Inställningar* (depending on whether you got an English or Swedish interface).
-In the menu system that appears you can select a window size and deactivate full screen.
+In the menu system that appears you can deactivate full screen and select a window size.
 2. While being connected to our system, pressing **F8** on the keyboard (on Mac it is: **fn F8**) will bring up a menu where you, among other things, can toggle full screen mode on or off .

 Depending on your system it might be convenient to *not run* in full screen mode.
 Play around and see what suits you best.